-Oregon’s Wood Product Manufacturing Industry Is Still Important, Especially in Rural AreasAugust 8, 2019 Once Oregon’s largest manufacturing industry, employment in the wood product manufacturing industry has gone through large, well-publicized losses since the early 1990s, with its employment dropping below computer and electronic manufacturing and food manufacturing.
+Oregon’s Wood Product Manufacturing Industry Is Still Important, Especially in Rural AreasAugust 3, 2021 Once Oregon’s largest manufacturing industry, employment in the wood product manufacturing industry has gone through large, well-publicized losses since the early 1990s.
+Its employment dropped below that of computer and electronic manufacturing and food manufacturing in recent years.
 Despite the losses, wood product manufacturing is still a large industry in Oregon and is especially important to rural areas of the state.

-Between 1990 and 2018, annual average employment in wood product manufacturing dropped 22,600, or 46 percent.
-Similar losses were experienced in all subsectors, with sawmills and wood preservation dropping 5,500 (46%); plywood and engineered wood products dropping 8,800 (49%); and all other wood product manufacturing, which includes millwork and prefabricated buildings, dropping 8,200 (51%).
+Over the long term, between 1990 and 2020, annual average employment in wood product manufacturing dropped 24,100, or 52%.
+Similar losses were experienced in all its subsectors.
+Sawmills and wood preservation dropped 5,900 (49%); plywood and engineered wood products dropped 9,500 (53%); and all other wood product manufacturing, which includes millwork and prefabricated buildings, dropped 8,700 (54%).

 Although the industry has been in decline over the long term, it trended upward for a short period during a national housing boom between 2003 and 2005.
-During that period, the industry increased from an annual average of 31,100 jobs to 32,700, an increase of 1,600, or 5.1 percent.
+During that period, the industry increased from an annual average of 31,100 jobs to 32,700, an increase of 1,600, or 5.1%.

 Smaller Harvest, Technology, and Economies of Scale Contribute to Decline

 New technologies brought another structural change to the industry by making lumber mills less labor intensive.
 Employment continued to drop even after harvest levels stabilized in the late 1990s and employment did not increase much despite a housing construction boom in the mid-2000s.
-Jobs in wood product manufacturing per million board feet harvested dropped steadily after 2000, likely due to technology.
+Jobs in wood product manufacturing per million board feet harvested dropped steadily after 2000, at least partly due to technology.

 Lumber production per worker in Oregon is another way to look at efficiency gains.
+By combining Western Wood Products Association production data with sawmill employment data we can create a measure of lumber production per worker.
 It increased rapidly in the early 2000s, going from 806,000 board feet per worker in 2000 to 1.1 million in 2005.
 It then dropped back to 791,000 board feet during the Great Recession.
 It’s likely that mills cut production through fewer hours instead of letting go of workers during the recession.
-After the recession, production per worker increased to the elevated levels it had reached before the recession, reaching roughly 1.2 million board feet in 2017.
-Although the data has some error range, it appears that large efficiency gains were realized early in the 2000s and may have slowed recently.
+After the recession, production per worker increased to the elevated levels it had reached before the recession, reaching roughly 1.2 million board feet in 2019.
+Although the data has some error range, it appears that large efficiency gains were realized early in the 2000s and that the growth in efficiency may have slowed recently.

 Wood Products Are Still Important in Oregon, Especially in Rural Areas

 Even with the decline, wood product manufacturing is still a large industry in Oregon.
-In 2018, there were 23,500 people employed and roughly $1.2 billion in total payroll in wood product manufacturing.
-While statewide the industry makes up only 1.2 percent of total employment and 1.2 percent of total payroll, the concentration is much higher in some counties, especially rural ones.
-For instance, in Douglas County 8.3 percent of total employment and 10.7 percent of total payroll was in wood product manufacturing.
+In 2020, there were 22,000 people employed and roughly $1.2 billion in total payroll in the industry.
+While statewide the industry makes up only 1.2% of total employment and 1.2% of total payroll, the concentration is much higher in some counties, especially rural ones.
+For instance, in Curry County 8.0% of total employment and 11.7% of total payroll was in wood product manufacturing.
 Most of the counties with a high concentration of employment in wood product manufacturing are rural.

 Jobs Generally Pay Well and Do Not Require High Levels of Education

-The top 20 occupations in wood product manufacturing tend to pay well, with average annual wages of $30,000 or more.
-Eighty-five percent of the top 20 occupations require a high school diploma or less.
-Only general operations managers and industrial production managers typically require a college degree.
-Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages of more than $50,000 and require only a high school diploma, providing opportunity for those who don’t get a college degree.
+The top 20 occupations in wood product manufacturing are mostly medium wage but do not require high levels of education.
+All of the top 20 occupations have a typical entry-level education of a high school diploma or less.
+Some of the more technical occupations like industrial machinery mechanics and electricians have average annual wages of more than $60,000 and have a typical entry-level education of a high school diploma, providing opportunity for those who don’t pursue a college degree.

-Employment projections from the Oregon Employment Department show that wood product manufacturing employment growth is expected to slow, adding only 100 new jobs between 2017 and 2027.
-Demand for wood products is expected to slow along with the overall economy and housing market.
+Employment projections from the Oregon Employment Department show that wood product manufacturing employment is expected to lose 600 jobs between 2019 and 2029.

 Like many industries, wood product manufacturing has an aging workforce reaching retirement age.
-This creates additional demand for workers through replacement needs.
-In addition to the 100 new jobs that the industry is expected to create between 2017 and 2027, there are expected to be roughly 9,600 openings from people leaving the industry, largely due to retirements.
+This creates demand for workers through replacement needs.
+Despite losing 600 jobs between 2019 and 2029, there are expected to be roughly 9,000 openings from people leaving the industry, largely due to retirements.